IABTechLab/uid2docs/docs/sharing/sharing-overview.md

    | Java | [UID2 SDK for Java: Usage for UID2 Sharers](../sdks/uid2-sdk-ref-java.md#usage-for-uid2-sharers) |
    | Python | [UID2 SDK for Python: Usage for UID2 Sharers](../sdks/uid2-sdk-ref-python.md#usage-for-uid2-sharers) |

-2. Integrate the SDK into your code, using one of the following: {**GWH/KT_02 this section needs work.
-Not clear on the alternatives and why they should choose one or another.
-Are there really four options?**}
+2. Integrate the SDK into your code.
+The example below shows the integration steps, for both sender and receiver.
+For the corresponding code snippets for the language you're using, follow the link in the table provided in Step 1.
-   - Both senders and receivers, define the UID2 client:
+   1. Both senders and receivers, define the UID2 client:

+      ```
-     `uid2client = uid2client(UID URL, authentication key, secret key)`
+      uid2client = uid2client(UID URL, authentication key, secret key)
+      ```

-   - Both senders and receivers, define the token refresh schedule:
+   2. Both senders and receivers, define the token refresh schedule:

+      ```
-     `uid2client.refresh()` // Call at startup, and then once per hour (recommended)
+      uid2client.refresh() // Call at startup, and then once per hour (recommended)
+      ```
+   3. Senders, set up encryption:

+      ```
-   - Senders: `token = uid2client.encrypt(raw UID2)`
+      token = uid2client.encrypt(raw UID2)
+      ```

+   4. Receivers, set up decryption:

+      ```
-   - Receivers: `rawUid2 = uid2client.decrypt(UID2 Token)`
+      rawUid2 = uid2client.decrypt(UID2 Token)
+      ```

+ {**GWH/KT_01 note the above code doesn't match the code in the SDK docs plus, if it did, would be an exact replication.
+Perhaps link instead?
+Or just give the high-level steps?**}
 ## UID2 Portal Sharing Permissions

 With a sharing permission enabled, a sharing participant who receives an encrypted UID2 token can decrypt the UID2 token into a raw UID2.
 The sharing options available include the following: